Sign up for our mailing list

 extensive research of oversize scanning systems and digital camera

-Other installs include such locations as the Beethoven Museum in Bonn,
+Other installations of this scanner include the Beethoven Museum in Bonn,

 Germany, the Vatican's Secret Archives and NASA's Johnson Space Center